Dunga: Brazil

+Dunga led the Brazil under-23 team at the 2008 Olympic tournament in China, naming Ronaldinho and Thiago Silva as his two overage players after being denied the use of Robinho by Real Madrid.
+Eliminated by reigning and eventual champions Argentina in the semi-finals, his side took the bronze medal by defeating Belgium 3–0.

+Dunga's squad also won the 2009 FIFA Confederations Cup in South Africa on 28 June 2009.
+The team came back from a 2–0 deficit against the United States, winning with a Lúcio header in the 84th minute that made the score 3–2.
+His side qualified for the 2010 FIFA World Cup with three games to spare, then lost 2–1 away to Bolivia at high altitude; this ended an 11-game winning streak and 19 games unbeaten.
+He set up his side around Kaká, who had been played out of position by Parreira, and used Gilberto Silva and Felipe Melo as defensive midfielders, with Luís Fabiano preferred up front.
+Unlike Parreira, he limited media access to the team and criticised journalists.

-At the 2010 FIFA World Cup, Brazil made it to the quarter-finals, where they suffered a 2–1 loss to the Netherlands after having led the game 1–0.
+Before the World Cup in South Africa, Dunga's tactics were criticised by 1970 FIFA World Cup-winning pair Carlos Alberto and Tostão, who accused his team of not playing in the national style.
+Public figures including Pelé criticised him for excluding AC Milan attackers Ronaldinho and Alexandre Pato, as well as Santos youngsters Neymar and Ganso.
+Brazil made it to the quarter-finals, where they lost 2–1 to the Netherlands after having led the game 1–0.
 After Brazil's exit from the competition, Dunga announced he would stand down as coach, but was first dismissed by CBF on 24 July 2010.
-Dunga's 2010 World Cup selections were criticized by many, including famous Brazilian footballer Pelé.
-Pelé believed Alexandre Pato and Neymar should have been selected to the squad.

 It was announced on 29 August 2011 that Dunga had signed a contract with Qatari club Al-Rayyan as a replacement for Paulo Autuori, but Al Rayyan opted to sign another coach after Dunga stated he was "not sure" about the position.

 Internacional

 On 12 December 2012, Dunga was confirmed as new coach of Internacional, where he started and finished his career as a player.
 On 3 October 2013, he was fired after a series of losses left the gaúcho team in disarray.

 Dunga served as a commentator for IRIB during the 2014 World Cup.